You are here

 ✓ Protective Immune Responses

-The working group has submitted a scientific paper for publication that provides an informed perspective on the historical experience with vaccine-associated enhanced disease (through immunopathologies and antibody-dependent enhancement) and the question of potential vaccine-associated enhanced disease in COVID-19 vaccine development.
+The working group published a manuscript in Science Translational Medicine that provides an informed perspective on the historical experience with vaccine-associated enhanced disease (through immunopathologies and antibody-dependent enhancement) and the question of potential vaccine-associated enhanced disease in COVID-19 vaccine development.